ghi-electronics/Documentation/software/due-script/due-script.md

 # DUE Script
 ---

+The DUE Link platform includes a scripting language called DUE Script it runs internally on any [DUE-enabled hardware](../../hardware/intro.md).
+This allows the device to run standalone independent from any host.
+This very easy-to-learn scripting language is inspired by BASIC and Python, giving the user the simplicity and flexibility they need.

-DUE Scripts run internally on any DUE-enabled [hardware](../../hardware/intro.md).
-This allows the device to run standalone.
-The on-line [DUE Console](../../software/console.md) lets developers start experimenting with the physical world in minutes...no installation is necessary!
+The on-line [DUE Console](../../software/console.md) lets developers start experimenting with DUE Script and the physical world in minutes...no installation is necessary!

 ## Operating Modes

-DUE Scripts has two modes where *Immediate mode* commands are executed immediately.
-Immediate mode commands are a single line of code.
-The second mode is *Record mode* where commands are stored in flash and then can be executed.
+DUE Script has two modes *Immediate mode* and *Record mode*. *Immediate mode* commands are executed immediately. *Immediate mode* commands are a single line of code. *Record mode* commands are stored in flash and then can be executed.
 The [DUE Console](../../software/console.md) handles these modes automatically.
 The following details are only needed when not using DUE Console, like when using a terminal software like TeraTerm.

 **Immediate Mode**